Songwriter: Beatmaker

 A beatmaker is a songwriter who creates and composes music or beats for a song, often laying the groundwork or "musical bed".
 Tools typically used are synthesizers, drum machines, and digital audio workstations.
 Beat makers or composers are not necessarily record producers by definition since they generally do not work directly with artists in a recording studio that oversees the production and recording of the final product.
+Rather, they contribute an essential part of the song which the record producer and artist develop in a studio session.

-However, record producers can be involved in co-writing songs as the composer wearing two hats as the producer and songwriter as they may write and compose the original music such as the beat and then oversee the production that takes control of the recording sessions with the artist and engineer all the way down to the mix stage.
-They are referred to as Record Producer / Songwriters as they generally receive songwriting and production credits for both roles.
-This is especially true for R&B, hip-hop producers in urban hip hop production, when composing the original music as the co-writer is integrated into their traditional role as a Record Producer, such as Rodney Jerkins, Dr. Dre, Timbaland or Pharrell Williams, as opposed to a rock producer that may rarely contribute as a co-writer of a song.
+Some record producers are also beatmakers, and they will be involved in the entire process: generally receiving a songwriting and production credit.
+This is especially true for R&B and hip-hop producers in urban hip hop production.
+For example, producers such as Rodney Jerkins, Dr. Dre, Timbaland or Pharrell Williams, as opposed to a rock producer that may rarely contribute as a co-writer of a song.

 Top-liners

-A top-line writer or top-liner is a songwriter who writes a song over a pre-made beat.
+A top-line writer or top-liner is a songwriter who usually writes a song over a pre-existing beat.
 In top-lining, the writer is not creating a song from scratch, but rather creating lyrics and melodies over an existing music genre, tonality, harmony, rhythm, and form of a song.
+There are exceptions: some top-line writers compose lyrics and melodies a capella, before working with a producer to write a beat or harmony part to accompany the melody.

 In modern commercial writing, it is a common practice for the musical track to be produced first without any vocal melody or lyrics.
 This is partially due to the rise of portable music production equipment and digital audio workstations that are designed for the swift arrangement of electronic music, such as Cubase and Ableton Live.

-The top-liner usually is also a singer, and will sing over the track as the demo singer.
-If the song is for a particular artist, the top-liner may sing the demo in that artist's style.
+The top-liner is usually a proficient singer, and will sing over the track as the demo singer.
+If the song is for a particular artist, the top-liner may sing the demo in that artist's style or hire a session musician for that purpose.
 Top-liners often work in groups to co-write.
-Sometimes producers send out tracks to more than one top-line writer so that the producer or singer could choose the best option.
-Since the track is the same, melodies by different writers can sometimes be very similar.
+Sometimes producers send out tracks to more than one top-line writer so that the producer or singer can choose their preferred option.
+Since the track is the same, melodies by different writers can be edited and combined.
 Occasionally, the producer might choose a few lines of melodic or lyrical ideas from one top-liner without properly crediting or paying them.
 These situations sometimes result in legal battles over ownership of the melodies or lyrics.

-There is a way to prevent such legal battles.
-A songwriter can commit their "intent to make a song", which prevents any of the parties ripping the song apart.
-Some artists send out a legal disclaimer making clear that if their melody is not used after doing a topline, it reverts to them, and the track back to the track writer.
+Traditionally, a songwriter would prepare a lead sheet for a song, which consists of one or more pieces of sheet music with the melody notes and chord progression indicated on it.
+This could be used to publish, promote and register the copyright of a song in an archive.